5 Ways to Sleep Better During Holiday Vacation Travel

 At Casper, we have a bevy of cozy sleep products to accompany you on your holiday vacation.

-Equip your plane ride with a sunlight-blocking sleep mask and blanket robe, and cozy up next to the fire with a throw blanket once you arrive.
+Equip your plane ride with a bright light or sunlight-blocking sleep mask and blanket robe, and cozy up next to the fire with a throw blanket once you arrive.
 No matter your plans, Casper is here to infuse every holiday season with comfort and coziness.